+The purpose of this document is to provide a general guide to the design of an Air Insulated Switchgear (AIS) and a Gas Insulated Switchgear (GIS) of an AC substation.
 The document is divided into 12 chapters starting from Electrical Arrangement to Lightning and Earthing Protection.

 The chapter two covers the electrical arrangements, the basic concepts and factors affecting the design of AC substation.
 The chapter three includes the AC substation arrangement.
 The substation different configurations are characterised by their busbar arrangements and generally any number of circuits can be provided by repeating the pattern.

 The AC substation comprises three main components and these are classified as primary system, secondary system and auxiliary supply system.